mayankkamboj47/forma/docs.md

 Name
 Age : number
 ```
-Now, execute the make command and it will generate everything for you.
-Start the server using `node server.js` and visit `parsed.html`.
-All of the submitted data will be stored in `formData.json`, which lives on the backend.
+Now, execute the command 'node script.js form.forma' and it will generate everything for you.
+Start the server using `node server.js` and visit `out.html`.
+All of the submitted data will be stored in `formData.json`, which is a global in server.js for now.

 Here is a more complete form which demonstrates a lot of the features :
 ```